 Mediterranean Cruise Pre & Post Stays in Cannes & Rome

 Few other destinations can conjure a sense of vacation opulence and romantic anticipation quite like the French Riviera.
 Upon learning that the port of embarkation for our Star Clippers cruise was Cannes, we decided it would be foolish and downright wrong not to arrive a few days early and take in some of the Euro charm and subdued elegance of the French Riviera.
-We also booked several nights in a hotel after the cruise in magical Rome, near the port of Civitavecchia where the cruise ended.
-We spent our days exploring nearby villas, galleries and small museums, which ran us about €15 (Euro) each per visit, including audio tour headphones.

-Click here for Christina’s Royal Clipper article!
+Click HERE for Christina’s Royal Clipper article.

 The French Riviera